dustinpfister/blog_posts/_posts/threejs-quaternion-setfromunitvectors.md

 ### Version Numbers matter

-When I first wrote this blog post I was using r146 of threejs.
+When I first wrote this blog post I was [using r146 of threejs](https://github.com/dustinpfister/test_threejs/blob/master/views/demos/r146/README.md) and thus I follwed the style rules that I have set for that revision.

 ## 1 - Basic getting started examples of the Set From Unit Vectors method